Disappointing doesn’t even begin to describe the year the Chicago Bears had in 2024.

 “The Bears can move on from Keenan Allen and replace him with the younger Cooper to better complement D.J.
 Moore and Rome Odunze with route versatility.”

 Cooper, ranked 31st in PFSN’s list of top 100 free agents, is among the top five wide receivers available this summer.
-And for the Bears, the move might make a ton of sense with his stock low coming off of one of the worst seasons of his career.
+And for the Bears, the move might make a ton of sense with Cooper’s stock low coming off of one of the worst seasons of his career.

 As a result, the upside might be high with Cooper, especially in a system alongside DJ Moore and Rome Odunze.
 And it would give Williams another reliable pair of hands after finishing as the 33rd-ranked quarterback in the league, according to PFSN’s QB+ metric.